Image to CSS Gradient Generator

 All image analysis happens locally in your browser using the Canvas API.
 Your photos never leave your device, making this tool safe for client work, confidential assets, or any images you do not want uploaded to a third-party server.

-What is a Gradient in Design?
+What Is a Gradient in Design?

 In digital design, a gradient is a gradual blend of two or more colors.
 Unlike a solid color block, a gradient creates a transition that can add depth, dimension, and visual interest to a user interface.
 Gradients can be linear (progressing in a straight line), radial (radiating from a central point), or conic (rotating around a center point).
 As covered in the MDN CSS gradient documentation, they have seen a massive resurgence in modern web design, moving from the subtle "web 2.0" shine of the late 2000s to bold, vibrant, high-contrast blends used by major brands like Instagram and Spotify.
 If you want to build a full color palette from scratch to pair with your gradients, our palette generator can help.